ProjectEvergreen/random-plot-generator/README.md

 ## Contributing
 The more the merrier!
 Would love to keep this going with more varied and interesting features and visualizations.
 Propose something in the issue tracker and feel free to submit a PR!

+## Release Management / GitHub Pages
+GitHub pages has been setup for this repo.
+The URL `https://projectevergreen.github.io/random-plot-generator/`.

+To generate a new release and generate an updated version of the code for GitHub pages, do the following:
+1. Make sure all changes to be released have gone into the `master` branch
+1. Run `npm run gh-pages`
+1. Commit this changes
+1. Bump `package.json` and `git tag` the release
+1. Push to `master` with `--tags` and and verify the deployment